 Cockroaches are an extremely common household pest throughout all of New Zealand and although they make you shudder when you see them, they thankfully do not pose many health risks, however they can transmit disease so it is best to keep them out of your home.
 As with any pest the number one preventative measure is to keep your home and outside surrounding areas as clean as possible.
 We’ll talk through more information about the different types of cockroaches, how to prevent an infestation before it happens, and if needed how to kill cockroaches.

 Although there are thousands of different species of cockroach, here in New Zealand we tend to only deal with the following three culprits.
-They are all pests and have the potential to transmit diseases such as dysentery, salmonella and diarrhea due to their eating habits.
+They are all pests and have the potential to transmit diseases such as dysentery and salmonella due to their eating habits.
 See below for more information on the pests most wanted list.

 They commonly live outdoors in damp dark areas and feed on decaying forest matter, so if you happen to spot one of these, it might be worth just giving a helping hand to get it back outside again.